• Skip to primary navigation

 Jump to Recipe

-This fresh citrusy amberjack (amber jack / Jack fish) ceviche recipe is marinated in fresh lime juice and combined with crisp peppers, jalapeños, red onion, cilantro, and avocado.
+This fresh and citrusy amberjack ceviche recipe has amberjack marinated in fresh lime juice and combined with peppers, jalapeños, red onion, cilantro, and avocado.

 3 little white bowls of layered ceviche (diced white fish, avocado, red onion, yellow and red peppers, lime and cilantro) with 3 crackers in each bowl. this …

-I could eat amberjack ceviche all summer in various forms (different veggies & seafood).
-Ceviche is light, tasty, tangy, fresh, and colorful.
+I could eat amberjack ceviche all summer in various forms (different veggies and seafood).
+Amberjack ceviche is light, tasty, tangy, fresh, and colorful.

 Amberjack ceviche marinates for about an hour in lime juice but putting it all together takes ~ 30 minutes.